Bridges to the Future: A Pathway to Kansas State University: the Journey Continues

 DC3 Sophomores to Attend New England Science Symposium

-Four sophomores from DC3 will attend the New England Science Symposium as a part of their involvement in Kansas Bridges to the Future.
+Four sophomores from DC3 attended the New England Science Symposium as a part of their involvement in Kansas Bridges to the Future.
 Director Elizabeth Wallace, Professor of Chemistry at Dodge City Community College directs the grant program which is funded by the National Institutes of Health and administered by Kansas State University.

 Kansas Bridges to the Future offers educational and networking opportunities to students who belong to ethnic/racial minority groups that are underrepresented in the biomedical field.
 Qualifying students begin their involvement in Kansas Bridges to the Future at the community college level and then transfer to Kansas State University, receiving tuition scholarships at both institutions.